-There's value in the coaching experience and the coaches of ICF Phoenix can't think of a better way to help the community than by assisting non-profit leaders in better serving their clients.
+There's value in the coaching experience and the coaches of ICF Arizona can't think of a better way to help the community than by assisting non-profit leaders in better serving their clients.

 Mark Young, CEO of Mesa United Way, knows the impact coaching can make on the individual executive and their organization.
 Watch Mark below talk about our partnership and how coaching changed him.

 "I met my coach...and I'm better because of that."
 "It's meant everything to me."

 The United for Growth and ICF Arizona Charter Chapter Partnership

 We asked for 10 coaches and we now have 11 serving 16 executives in the United for Growth Program in our partnership with Mesa United Way.
 So now that we have 11, as we coaches like to say, “Why not 15?”

 Help us reach our goal of 15 coaches by year end in our United for Growth Program.
 In this program you will be assigned to an executive who leads a non-profit organization.
 To qualify you must be a member in good standing with ICF Arizona Charter Chapter.

 Through your coaching experience in this program your pro-bono efforts will support not only the leader and his/her respective organization - but also the community that the organization serves.
 Make a difference!
 With you we are “United for Growth.”